 Admission to the In-Ministry DMin program does not guarantee advancement to candidacy.
-The candidacy requirements for the In-Ministry DMin program are the same as for the DMin I.
+The candidacy requirements for the In-Ministry DMin program are the same as for the regular DMin program.

-The In-Ministry DMin degree is awarded with the same degree requirements as the DMin I.
+The In-Ministry DMin degree has the same degree requirements as the regular DMin progam.

-Time Limitations
+Time Limits

-The In-Ministry DMin students should finish the program within ten years.
+The In-Ministry DMin students should finish the program within 10 years.